 Side effects of high doses of kratom may include:

-It is possible to overdose on kratom, although such an overdose probably does not directly lead to death.
-Overdose on kratom can result in toxic effects on the body, and if kratom is used with other substances, such as opioids or benzodiazepines, the likelihood of life-threatening overdose increases.
+While it is possible to overdose on kratom, it is unlikely to directly lead to death.
+Still, overdose on kratom can result in toxic effects on the body.
+In addition, if kratom is used with other substances, such as opioids or benzodiazepines, the likelihood of life-threatening overdose increases.

 Symptoms of kratom overdose may include: